thlorenz/phe-wasm/README.md

 If you want to test the time used for evaluating all hands, run `time ./five` or `time ./seven`.

+As for the programs in `examples`, simply `cd examples` and running `make` will compile all these programs.

 ---------
 Interfaces